Bibliophage305/bandeoke-charts/song-list.md

 American Boy - Estelle\
 American Idiot - Green Day\
 Beautiful - Christina Aguilera\
+Bohemian Like You - The Dandy Warhols\
 Boulevard of Broken Dreams - Green Day\
+Crazy - Gnarls Barkley\
 Have a Nice Day - Stereophonics\
 I Predict a Riot - Kaiser Chiefs\
 Last Nite - The Strokes\